 Myths and Realities of Frequent Flyer Programs

-Tomany, frequent flyer programs are a bit of a mystery.
-People know that they can earn miles and trade them in for affordable flights both domestic and international, but they can’t always wrap their mind around how beneficial enrolling in a program can be.
+Frequent flyer programs are a bit of a mystery.
+People know that they can earn miles and trade miles for cash or book affordable domestic and international flights, but they can’t always wrap their minds around how beneficial enrolling in a program can be.
 Or they wonder how the airline can stay in business if they give away free seats.

 To help educate new and veteran travelers alike, we are happy to explain the myths and realities of these airline programs.

 Some Common Myths About Airline Programs

 Myth 1 : Most people redeem their frequent flyer miles for awards.

 Frequent flyers know that earning and buying air miles is a great way to get flights with seats in first and business class without breaking the bank.
 In many cases, earning miles is as easy as buying goods and services on your credit card or by simply staying at a hotel.
 So, it would be logical to assume that since earning miles is so convenient that people would be using them for free flights and affordable long-distance travel.

 The reality is that trillions of air miles are left unused for various reasons including customers forgetting about them and others thinking that the miles will never amount to anything.

 A few years ago, it was revealed that 11 airlines ended the year with 49 million award trips that were not used by people with air miles.
 That is close to $3.5 billion that the airlines saved because people decided not to use their air miles.